olwen1987/-json-viewer-editor/README.md

-# -json-viewer-editor
+# json-viewer-editor
-Editor to edit JSON files and save them
+This is a web editor for editing and saving Json files